stravid/stravid-website/content/home.md

 description: About robust software and digital self-sufficiency.
 ---

- I'm David Strauß and I have a tilted front tooth.
-In my childhood I flooded my neighbourhood with a self-built dam.
-Since then I never stopped building things.
-Nowadays I prefer building digital things like software systems.
+Welcome to my digital home.
+My name is **David Strauß**.
+In my childhood I flooded the neighbourhood with a self-built dam.
+Nowadays I build useful digital projects that challenge me.

-**Welcome to my digital home.** It has many different rooms that accommodate the various things that I do and build.
+Similar to the dam I focus on a robust and durable implementation, because even after 20 years it works as intended.